Khushipawar37/progressTracking/README.md

 Day 5: Added logic for incrementing likes and comments count.

 Day 6: Made the site responsive and hence submitted a basic clone though lot of refining and work is still required to be done on it.

+Day 7: Had a hectic day after externals but managed to revise react hook concepts for a while.